 How To Set Up A Hook

-The jab can be used to set up every other punch in the book.
-The most basic setup is the jab-right hook.
-The jab’s purpose is to gauge the distance to the opponent and occupy his attention before the rear hook finds its target.
 This setup works better if you first throw a few right straights because the opponent starts to expect a straight punch and will be surprised by the hook.

 After The 1-2

-The hook becomes powerful due to the torque and if the opponent blocks the first two straight shots it’s more difficult for him to defend the hook that comes from the side.
+The hook becomes powerful due to the torque, and if the opponent blocks the first two straight shots, it's more difficult for him to defend the hook that comes from the side.

 Disguised As A Jab

-If you've managed to establish a jab a good way to land a lead hook is to pretend to throw a jab and change it to a hook mid-punch.
-Observe the opponents' reactions to your jab and if you notice your opponent overreaches to parry you can be confident that a hook will find its target if you change it mid-punch.
+If you've managed to establish a jab, a good way to land a lead hook is to pretend to throw a jab and change it to a hook mid-punch.

 Summary